rasulrukhilloev/gateway-demo/README.md

-Services: Gateway(forwards request to other services), Auth, Cards, Loan, Deposit.
-Each service has separate DB(Postgres)
+Services: Gateway(forwards request to other services), Auth, Cards, Loan, Deposit./n Each service has separate DB(Postgres)
 ORM: Prisma